 A trip to the paint booth is one of the last steps of the body repair and paint process of your car.
 This room is a dedicated room to painting your car.

 A spray booth is a dedicated room where the paint of a car is applied.
 Our paint booth is a fireproof room designed to filter and circulate the air that comes in and out.
 Our spray booth is compliant with federal, state, and local safety codes.

 Why use a paint booth?

 Other “paint shops” or freelance painters paint out in the open air.
-First of all, that is illegal, unprofessional, and you can tell by the result of their work.
+First of all, that is illegal, bad for the environment, unprofessional, and you can tell by the result of their work.
 As the saying goes, you get what you pay for.
 But if you want a professional job, you come to professional shops like West Coast Body and Paint.

 There are three major reasons why we paint cars in a spray booth:

 - It’s the Federal, State, and local law.

 - Exhaust fans in the booth draw out overspray and paint fumes.

 A paint booth prevents dust from settling on fresh new paint.